MicrosoftDocs/fabric-docs/docs/real-time-analytics/dashboards-parameters.md

 # Use parameters in Real-Time Dashboards

-Parameters are used as building blocks for filters in real-time dashboards.
+Parameters are used as building blocks for filters in Real-Time Dashboards.
 They're managed in the dashboard scope, and can be added to queries to filter the data presented by the underlying visual.
 A query can use one or more parameters.

-This document describes the creation and use of parameters and linked filters in Real-Time Dashboards.
+This document describes the creation and use of parameters and linked filters in dashboards.
 Parameters can be used to filter dashboard visuals either by selecting [parameter values in the filter bar](#use-parameters-in-your-query) or by using [cross-filters](#cross-filters-parameters).

 The query examples used in this article are based on the **StormEvents** table in the *Weather analytics* sample data available in the [samples gallery](sample-gallery.md#get-data).